 The second Gospel commentary is dedicated to the Gospel of John.
 Although Suidas, the only one, claims that John wrote commentaries on all four Gospels, it seems that he dealt only with these two Gospels, after Matthew and John.

 The homilies and sermons to various Seraphic Sermons also occupy a rather important place.
 So in the context of the Chrysostomic work.
 Among the sermons of this kind.
 We mention: On the Birth of the Lord and the Baptism of the Lord.
 And On Epiphany.
 This confirms the practice of observing these feasts on 25 December and 6 January.

-John’s moral homilies form a clear aspect of the Chrysostomic writings, although moral themes are present in almost all of his homilies because St. John never forgot that the main duty of the pastor of souls is to improve the life and moral conduct of his faithful.
+John’s moral homilies form an explicit aspect of the Chrysostomic writings.
+However, moral themes are present in almost all of his homilies because St. John never forgot that the primary duty of the pastor of souls is to improve the life and moral conduct of his faithful.

 It is about saints who belonged to the Old Testament.
 Such as Job, Eliazar, Maccabees with their mother, and of course, from the Christian period: Roman, Julian, Varlaam, Berenice, and martyrs in general.

 How many letters does the correspondence of John Chrysostom contain?